pytorch/serve/docs/management_api.md

 The Management API listens on port 8081 and is only accessible from localhost by default.
 To change the default setting, see [TorchServe Configuration](./configuration.md).

 Management API for registering and deleting models is disabled by default.
-Add `--enabled-model-api` to command line when running TorchServe to enable the use of these APIs.
+Add `--enable-model-api` to command line when running TorchServe to enable the use of these APIs.
 For more details and ways to enable see [Model API control](https://github.com/pytorch/serve/blob/master/docs/model_api_control.md)

 For all Management API requests, TorchServe requires the correct Management token to be included or token authorization must be disabled.
 For more details see [token authorization documentation](./token_authorization_api.md)